uidaholib/jekyll-collection/README.md

 # jekyll-collection

-project to auto generate a digital collection site
+a project to generate a digital collection site given:
+- csv of collection metadata
+- directory of images or pdfs